Hachiman-potassiumdesu/Practice/AgentBasics/README.md

 The project is organized into two main directories:

 - `basics/`: This directory contains fundamental examples of using the OpenAI API.
 - `workflow_patterns/`: This directory showcases more advanced agentic workflows.

 ### `basics/`

 - `basic.py`: A simple example of how to make a chat completion call to the OpenAI API.
 - `knowledge_base.json`: A sample knowledge base used by the `retrieval.py` example.
 - `retrieval.py`: Demonstrates how to use a knowledge base to answer questions.
 - `structured.py`: Shows how to get structured output from the model using Pydantic.
 - `tools.py`: An example of how to use tools with the OpenAI API.
--   `test.py`: A simple script for testing file paths.

 ### `workflow_patterns/`

 - `parallelization.py`: An example of how to run multiple API calls in parallel to validate a user's request.
 - `prompt_chaining.py`: Demonstrates how to chain multiple prompts together to perform a complex task.
 - `routing.py`: Shows how to route a user's request to the appropriate tool or function.

 ## Setup and Testing

 ### Prerequisites

 - Python 3.10 or higher
 - An OpenAI API key

 ### Installation